dtcenter/METdataio/docs/index.rst

 -------

 Many authors, listed below in alphabetical order, have contributed to the documentation of METplus.
-To cite this documentation in publications, please refer to the METplus User's Guide :ref:`Citation Instructions<citations>`.
+To cite this documentation in publications, please refer to the METdatadb User's Guide :ref:`Citation Instructions<citations>`.

 * Tatiana Burek [#NCAR]_
 * Venita Hagerty [#CIRA]_